cloudcat17/BattleBot-Control/README.md

 skill levels, from young students to advanced adult makers.
 Therefore, the chosen platform and technologies are common and
 well-documented: Arduino, HTML5 and javascript.
 The hope is to leverage common maker skills or build them in inexperienced participants.

+*Note: This is the old standard, DC motor, tank control version.
+For the standard tank control with continuous rotation servos, as seen at Comicon Museum during Maker Faire 2018, please switch to the [Patch-2 branch](https://github.com/JamesNewton/BattleBot-Control/tree/patch-2)*

 #### Platform specifications: ####

  1. NodeMCU (ESP-12E module with ESP8266 controller) and motor shield / breakout board.
 Available